ASWIN193/employee_care/README.md

 # employee_care
-mange attendance details of all the employees in a company
+Web app to manage attendance details of all the employees in a company